liftkit/dependency-injection/README.md

 ## Automatic resolution

 The container can also bind a rule to a class.
-An instance of a class can be created automatially by looking at the type hints of each constructor argument.
+An instance of a class can be created automatially by looking at the typehints of each constructor argument.
 In the case below, and instance of `B` is automatically created before creating an instance of `A`.
-The newly- created instance of B is then injected into the constructor of `A`.
+The newly-created instance of B is then injected into the constructor of `A`.

 ```php
 class A